 Allergy symptoms occur when the immune system overreacts to the presence of a substance (an allergen) that’s not normally considered to be of danger to the body.
 Allergens include pollen, pet dander, dust as well as different types of foods that can cause allergic reactions in some people.
-Here are a few tips on staying allergy free this spring.

 Stock up on BodyBoost